polypoly-eu/polyPod/platform/ios/README.md

 Features - simply follow the build instructions in [../../README.md](../../README.md).

+The polyPod core and features are written in JavaScript.
+You will need to build and bundle them by running `./build.js` from the root directory of this repository.
+Please follow instructions [there](../../README.md) to install all needed prerrequisites.

 ### Xcode

 Just open the _PolyPodApp_ project in Xcode and build, test or archive it there.